KeyBridge/lib-jose/readme.md

 NvbS9pc19yb290Ijp0cnVlfQ
 ```

 Additional parameters are associated with each payload.
 Required parameter is "alg", which denotes the algorithm used for generating a signature (one of the possible values is "none" for unprotected messages).
 The parameters are included in final JWS in either protected or unprotected header.
-The data in protected header is integrity protected and base64url encoded, whereas unprotected header human readable associated data.
+The data in protected unprotectedHeader is integrity protected and base64url encoded, whereas unprotected unprotectedHeader human readable associated data.

 As example, the protected header will contain following data: